PATCHMAN TURBO VL

 Q.) Are these sounds permanent or can I edit them?

 A.) Like the original built-in factory ROM sounds, these are permanent sounds.
-But the good thing is that you can make edits to them using the front panel of the VL70-m and save the edits to one of the 64 Internal bank memories like you could with the original ROM sounds.
-The big difference is that now you are working with 256 quality Voices to begin with!
+But you can make edits to them using the front panel of the VL70-m and save the edits to one of the 64 Internal bank memories like you could with the original ROM sounds.
+The big difference is that now you are working with 256 high quality Voices to begin with!

 Q.) What if I liked some of the original sounds?

 You can load any 6 of them into the Custom bank using an Expert Editor.
-We provide links to these third party editors from our VL70-m page at the bottom of the page at: http://www.patchmanmusic.com/yamahaVL70m.html Please be aware that some of this (dated) software may no longer run on newer computers and operating systems.
+We provide links to these third party editors as well as all the info we have on its availability at the bottom of our VL70-m page here.
+Please be aware that this software is very old and may no longer run on newer computers and operating systems.

 Q.) Does this EPROM wipe out the original VL70-m sounds?